Solution Focused Working with Children, Young People and Families

 - The approach works with the strengths of the family and builds on them

 - The cultural needs of the family are met throughout.

 We provide 1 – 3 day inhouse training courses across the UK, Ireland and beyond.
 To book inhouse training please contact us at email@example.com or call on Tel 0208 947 8093 or on the office mobile 07779 242 289.

-Our longer-term training course – a specialist staff and project development programme – the Prevention & Intervention Programme (P&I) has been utlized by twenty four local authorities across the UK as a front-line resource for working with families.
+Our longer-term training course – a specialist staff and project development programme – the Prevention & Intervention Programme (P&I) has been utlized by twenty seven local authorities across the UK as a front-line resource for working with families.
 This resource has allowed for substantial financial savings for local authorities while attracting social care awards.

 No element of our work supercedes the protection of the child – all of our training courses emphasise that the statutory duty of the worker is to utilize their own Child Protection practices and guidance, including investigative skills.
 Child Protection procedures override the ethos and use of any model or theory when working with children – however utilizing the approach can often bring information to the surface that can help the worker in their overall work to ensure the safety of all the family group.